MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 });
 ```

-This command creates a DiskANN vector index on the contentVector field in exampleCollection, enabling similarity searches.
+This command creates a DiskANN vector index on the `contentVector` field in `exampleCollection`, enabling similarity searches.
 It also adds:
-- An index on the **is_open** field, allowing you to filter results based on whether businesses are open.
+- An index on the `is_open` field, allowing you to filter results based on whether businesses are open.
-- A geospatial index on the **location** field to filter by geographic proximity.
+- A geospatial index on the `location` field to filter by geographic proximity.

 ### Add Vectors with Geolocation Data

 To use vector search with geospatial filters, add documents that include both vector embeddings and location coordinates.
-You can create the vector embeddings through services like Azure OpenAI or other embedding providers.
+You can create the [embeddings](/azure/ai-services/openai/concepts/understand-embeddings) by using your own model, [Azure OpenAI Embeddings](/azure/cognitive-services/openai/tutorials/embeddings), or another API (such as [Hugging Face on Azure](https://azure.microsoft.com/solutions/hugging-face-on-azure/)).

 ```javascript
 db.exampleCollection.insertMany([